simonech/ray-tracer-challenge-netcore/blog-posts/3-Implementing-primitives-math.md

 To see I got it right, I imported the result in excel and drawn a chart.

+image

-On my github repository you can have a look at the code of the exercise, and the output, both text and Excel.
+On my github repository you can have a look at the [code of the exercise](https://github.com/simonech/ray-tracer-challenge-netcore/tree/Chapter1-End/Exercises/Chapter%201), and the output, both [text](https://github.com/simonech/ray-tracer-challenge-netcore/blob/Chapter1-End/Exercises/Chapter%201/Results/trajectory.txt) and [Excel](https://github.com/simonech/ray-tracer-challenge-netcore/blob/Chapter1-End/Exercises/Chapter%201/Results/Projectile-trajectory.xlsx).

 ## Conclusions